 However, after Iraq agreed to the ceasefire and the Gulf War military threat was withdrawn, Saddam defied the compliance and disarmament process and set about undermining the whole disarmament system.

 Despite the elimination of the obvious and known stocks of Iraq's WMD, the continued Iraqi denial and deception against the inspections meant Iraq failed to sufficiently account for its proscribed weapons and comply with the standard of disarmament imposed by the UN.
 The threat posed by a noncompliant Saddam was based less on what we knew about Iraq's weapons and intentions, but rather what we didn't know about them.
 Iraq's proscribed items and activities that could be demonstrated in hand were not Saddam's main WMD-related threat because the violations that could be demonstrated could be corrected as mandated.
-Rather, Saddam's main WMD-related threat was Iraq's proscribed items and activities that were unaccounted for due to Iraq's "denial and deception operations" (Iraq Survey Group).
+Rather, Saddam's main WMD-related threat was Iraq's proscribed items and activities that were unaccounted for due to Iraq's "denial and deception operations" (ISG).

 Meanwhile, the "systematic, widespread and extremely grave violations of human rights and of international humanitarian law by the Government of Iraq, resulting in an all-pervasive repression and oppression sustained by broad-based discrimination and widespread terror" (UN Commission on Human Rights) in Iraq following the Gulf War immediately generated humanitarian requirements with UNSCR 688 that expanded the standard of compliance imposed on Iraq to prove its rehabilitation.
 Saddam's regime was not a secular bulwark, as it is often erroneously represented by mission opponents.
 Saddam had undertaken the sectarian radicalization of Iraqi society since the Iran-Iraq War.